 In multimodal psychological skills training, psychologists employ multiple techniques combined and tailored to a performer's specific requirements.
 Programs consist of (1) assessment, (2) education, (3) acquisition, (4) practice, (5) integration, and (6) review.
 The assessment phase gathers information about the individual, desired outcomes, who, what, when and where interventions should be undertaken.
 Appetite and confidence in the system of training can also be assessed.

-The performers acquisition of skills comes in a safe environment without pressure of assessment.
+The performers' acquisition of skills comes in a safe environment without the pressure of assessment.
 After the individual achieves competence, we integrate the skill into practice routines.
 Then comes integration where the performer actively employs the learned techniques in competitive or work situations.
-The final step, we evaluate and update the program to ensure its effectiveness.
+In the final step, we evaluate and update the program to ensure its effectiveness.

 Psychological Skills of Elite Performers